Yijunmaverick/DeepJointFilter/README.md

 --Testing:

-We provide test codes for two tasks under the examples/Test/ folder, i.e., depth map upsampling and Flash/Non-flash image noise reduction.
+We provide our models and test codes for two tasks under the examples/Test/ folder, i.e., depth map upsampling and Flash/Non-flash image noise reduction.